aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/08-run-1stjob.md

  The following example shows 4 nodes.
 ![squeue output](/images/hpc-aws-parallelcluster-workshop/sinfo-output.png)

-Once the job has been processed, you should see similar results as follows in the *.out* file:
+Once the job has been processed, you should see similar results as follows in one of the rsl.out.* files:

-The output is similar bellow:
+Look for "SUCCESS COMPLETE WRF" at the end of the rsl* file.

 ![squeue output](/images/hpc-aws-parallelcluster-workshop/helloworld-output.png)